-- A. Built on a single chassis; - B. Designed to be self-propelled or permanently towable by a light duty truck; and - C. Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
+- A. Built on a single chassis; - B. 400 square feet or less when measured at the largest horizontal projection; - C. Designed to be self-propelled or permanently towable by a light duty truck; and - D. Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.